cloudmesh-community/fa19-516-158/project/report.md

 # Hadoop Clusters With Raspberry Pi

 *Disclaimer: The writeup provided here only includes some theoretical notes.
-They were not implemented on a raspberry py.
+They were not implemented on a Raspberry Pi.
 Furthermore, this project and the analysis of the scripts do not leverage Cloudmesh, which makes the task for interacting with a cluster much easier.
-We keep this section as it could provide useful for future students searching for a project.
-This project is incomplete.
+We keep this section as it could provide some useful information for future students searching for a project.

 Furthermore, Gregor von Laszewski and Sub have significantly contributed to the implementation of the pi burn code.
 The report has been significantly updated by Gregor von Laszewski to provide guidance for others on how to proceed.*

-*Gregor von Laszewski
+* Gregor von Laszewski
 * Daivik Uggehalli Dayanand, [fa19-516-158](https://github.com/cloudmesh-community/fa19-516-158)
 * Akshay Kowshik, [fa19-516-150](https://github.com/cloudmesh-community/fa19-516-150)
 * Insights: <https://github.com/cloudmesh-community/fa19-516-158/graphs/contributors>
 * Project Directory (not operational): <https://github.com/cloudmesh-community/fa19-516-158/tree/master/project>
 * Code: <https://github.com/cloudmesh/cm-burn/blob/master/cmburn/>
 * Host: <https://github.com/cloudmesh/cloudmesh-inventory/tree/master/cloudmesh/host> (developed by Gregor von Laszewski)